Free Incorporation when you bundle with Accounting

 Step 6: Comply with ongoing obligations

-Once you receive your GST registration number from IRAS, you’re officially in the system.
+Once you receive your GST registration number from IRAS, you’re officially a GST registered company.
 Here’s what to do next.

 • Charge GST: Add 9% GST to all taxable sales.
 Update your invoices to show your GST registration number clearly.